 Quick update on the upcoming flu season and COVID-19

 To prepare for both flu season and COVID-19, we've rounded up some of your most pressing questions.

 Will the flu and COVID-19 become worse during fall and winter?

-The Centers for Disease Control and Prevention External Link (CDC) believes that flu viruses and the virus that causes COVID-19 will likely spread this fall and winter.
-Mask wearing, social distancing, and stay-at-home orders greatly decreased the spread of the flu last season.
-However, we may see an increase in flu activity now that some of those mitigation measures have eased.
+The Centers for Disease Control and Prevention External Link (CDC) believes that flu viruses and the virus that causes COVID-19 will continue to spread this fall and winter.

 Encouraging your employees to receive their routine vaccinations is essential for protecting individuals and communities from vaccine-preventable diseases and outbreaks.